 In this 16-minute video tutorial, Jenny Doan creates a lovely lagoon-colored lap quilt and explains every step of the process.
 This tutorial is a great choice for novice quilters because the size of the finished quilt is manageable and because Jenny begins the project using precut jelly rolls.
 Aside from being in strip form already, jelly rolls also come in matching color combinations that are just perfect for your bargello quilt pattern.

 This tutorial claims to be easy enough for a novice, too.
 It can be printed off and followed, and there’s a picture to show the finished product.
-This one from fave quilts uses two whole jelly rolls to make a quilt that measures 65.5 inches by 80 inches.
+This one from my fave quilts uses two whole jelly rolls to make a quilt that measures 65.5 inches by 80 inches.
 That’s big enough to fit a double bed.

 It’s worth noting, too, that Fave Quilts offers multiple free bargello quilt patterns for those brave enough to attempt them.

 This tutorial from Stitchin’ Therapy will help you create one of the prettiest bargello designs we’ve run across.
-The three links given here highlight the three stages needed to make a single watercolor quilt.
+The three links are given here highlight the three stages needed to make a single watercolor quilt.
 This one is probably a good choice for intermediate to skilled sewists, especially when it comes to choosing the right fabrics.

 Remember when we talked about that popular linking hearts quilt pattern?
 You can buy a beautiful version of it at Log Cabin Quilt Shop.
 This is one of several bargello quilt patterns for sale on the site.
 It uses 20 different fabrics of graduating colors to complete the design.
 Malinda’s Heart is a contemporary choice of wedding or anniversary quilt.
 This one is for skilled sewists or for any sewist who enjoys a good challenge.